ayumi-cloud/oc-security-module/README.md

 #### Icons

 The standard October icons are now set to redundancy mode in October II (for backwards compatibility), instead a user can select their default icon sets at the installer stage or change their minds at a later date and change the default set in the settings section.
-As default the core will use `Font Awesome version 5`, unless the user selects a different custom icon pack.
+As default the core will use `Font Awesome version 5 Pro`, unless the user selects a different custom icon pack.
 Also each plugin has a settings section where you can set a default icon pack which can override the main cms controls, for example:

-1. October II core - Font Awesome version 5
+1. October II core - Font Awesome version 5 Pro
 2. Plugin A - Material Design Icons
-3. Plugin B - Not set - use core setting (Font Awesome version 5)
+3. Plugin B - Not set - use core setting (Font Awesome version 5 Pro)

 The following icon packs/sets can be chosen in October II, these are as follows: